Easy As Cookies

 Store hot chocolate mix in a glass jar.
 This recipe yields around 1 ¾ cups of mix.
 I often store it in an empty and cleaned jam jar.

-I've made hot chocolate mix often to include with gifts that I send to family.
+I've made hot chocolate mix often to include with food gifts that I send to family.
 I don't like to ship glass, but I find that cleaned Talenti gelato jars ship well.
 I've also used other containers with screw-on lids.
 Make sure your container is sturdy and packed well so that you don't end up with busted containers and chocolate accidents.

 The hot chocolate mix will last for over a year - really, until your best-by date on your chocolate.